Existence of quasi-stationary distributions for spectrally positive L\'evy processes on the half-line: Examples

 Let $X_{t} := -\mu t + \sigma B_{t}$, where $\mu > 0$ and $B$ is a standard Brownian motion.
-The existence and domain of attraction of quasi-stationary distributions of this process have already studied in \cite{DoAofBM}.
+Existence and domain of attraction of quasi-stationary distributions of this process have already been studied in \cite{DoAofBM}.
 Its Laplace exponent and right inverse are

 We easily see $\theta_{0} = \mu/ \sigma^{2}$ and $\lambda_{0} = -\psi(-\theta_{0}) = \mu^{2} / (2\sigma^{2})$.
 It holds

 where $\alpha(q)$ is the smaller solution of the quadratic equation $\psi(\beta) - q = 0$: